Vonng/pigsty/docs/PARAM.md

 name: `pg_vip_enabled`, type: `bool`, level: `C`

-enable a l2 vip for pgsql primary? false by default
+enable a l2 vip for pgsql primary?

-default value is `false`
+default value is `false`, means no L2 VIP is created for this cluster.

+L2 VIP can only be used in same L2 network, which may incurs extra restrictions on your network topology.